w3f/polkadot-wiki/docs/general/ledger.md

 ## Using on Polkadot-JS Apps

-If you are a beginner, please consider watching this video tutorial on how to connect your Ledger device with Polkadot JS UI, with your accounts imported to Polkadot browser extension.
+Please consider watching this video tutorial on how to connect your Ledger device with Polkadot JS UI, with your accounts imported to Polkadot browser extension.

 [![Connect Ledger to Polkadot JS UI](https://img.youtube.com/vi/7VlTncHCGPc/0.jpg)](https://youtu.be/7VlTncHCGPc)